saifulkhan/storytelling-vis/README.md

    1.2 **Load feature-action table**: See some example feature-action tables in GitHub repository `src/assets/feature-action-table`.

-2. **Create timeline actions**: Use the `MSBFeatureActionFactory` class to create timeline actions from the timeseries data and feature-action table.
+2. **Create timeline actions**: Use the `FeatureActionFactory` class to create timeline actions from the timeseries data and feature-action table.

 3. **Create story**: Create a plot and set its data and plot properties.
 We provide some example plots such as `LinePlot`, `MirroredBarChart`, `ParallelCoordinatePlot`, available in `src/components/plots` GitHub repository.